root-project/web/for_developers/web/index.md

 The ROOT team has adopted [Jekyll](https://jekyllrb.com/){:target="_blank"} for generating the ROOT web site.
 The ROOT web site uses [a forked copy of the "Minimal-Mistakes" theme](https://github.com/root-project/minimal-mistakes){:target="_blank"}.
-Many scripts and functionalities have been added compare to this original theme.
+Many scripts and functionalities have been added compared to this original theme.

 This page gives you the instructions to: